Icyfighting/markdowntest/README.md

 *   Dependency analysis
 *   Complexity analysis

-Let’s look at these aspects one by one: <br/>
+Let's look at these aspects one by one: <br/>

 *   Coding specification
 >In general, companies have a coding specification that stipulates class naming, package naming, code style and so on.
 The quality of this specification, and level that code compliance with specification, are both included.